Flyiso/ingreadient-check/README.md

 TODO: Make all code more uniform, clear and easy to read.
 TODO: Figure out how to get a good rectangle/trapezoid from roi detection.
 TODO: Try Oriented FAST and Rotated Brief.
+TODO: Attempt to crop out the least curved part of label and save for final merge.
+TODO: Try to add control of distance between images in each set of frames to merge.